Lu-sdd/swift_todolist/README.md

 This is a minimalist Todo List iOS app built with **SwiftUI** and following the **MVVM architecture**.
 The project is part of my personal learning journey to practice native iOS development using Swift.

-> ⚠️ The app is currently under development.
-So far, delete and reorder functionalities are completed.
-The feature for adding new todo items is in progress.

 ---

 ## ✅ Features (Implemented)